pauldmccarthy/win-pytreat/getting_started/02_text_io.md

 print(a_string)
 ```

-However, the easiest way to create multi-line strings is to use a triple quote (again single or double quotes can be used:
+However, the easiest way to create multi-line strings is to use a triple quote (again single or double quotes can be used).
+Triple quotes allow your string to span multiple lines:
 ```
 multi_line_string = """This is the first line.
 And here is the second.